If you’re planing to visit New York in September and/or October, I’ll tell you all you can do during this period !

 Tribute in Lights

 Every September 11, the Memorial and the 9/11 Memorial Museum organize a private ceremony for the families of the victims.
-The 9//11 museum is closed to the general public all day but the Memorial reopens to the public from 3pm until midnight.
+The 9//11 museum is closed to the general public all day, but the Memorial reopens from 3 pm until midnight.
 A light installation called Tribute in Light is visible at the Memorial Plaza from 6:00 pm until dawn the next day.

 San Gennaro Festival in Little Italy